nochinator/Dynamic-live-architecture/README.md

 The second problem is a lot harder to solve.
 When we go to train the network, we don't know what input and output data to refer to.
-To help solve this, we keep a memory log of all the outputs of all the neurons.
+To help solve this, we keep a memory log of the output of every neuron.
 But we still don't know what output/input to refer to, so we take an average of the past x predictions starting at y, where x and y are hyperparameters.
 This will result in slower training, but at least we can train it towards a desired output.